Cognify1/Frontend-Cognify/README.md

 * **Home Page:** Welcome users and provide quick access to programs and challenges.
 * **Programs & Courses:** Browse all available programs, view course details, and enroll.
 * **Challenges Page:** Solve coding challenges with an interactive code editor and real-time feedback.
-* **Study Resources:** Access curated articles, videos, and external links to deepen your understanding.
 * **AI Chat:** Interact with an AI Chat with GPT-3.5.
 * **Responsive Navigation:** Easy navigation across all devices.
 * **Terminal:** Built in terminal to code in the app.